 See that inventory files contain the metadata of patches but not their contents.
-There is a hash for that, and the hash is used as a file name in _darcs/patches/, to store the metadata again + the patch content.
+There is a hash for that, and the hash is used as a file name in _darcs/patches/.

-Why is there patch metadata in inventory files, while it is also in _darcs/patches/ files?
+Why do inventory files store patch metadata, and not only their hash?
 This is for lazy repositories.
-In lazy repositories you don’t download patches files but you have inventory files.
-So at least you can do
+In lazy repositories you don’t download patches files but you have the inventory files.
+So at least you can run

-darcs changes without having to downlad extra files.
-However if you want to do
+darcs log without having to download extra files.
+However running